![]() |

 Taken from a bootleg LP, most likely the "Bologna 06/21/82" double LP issue.
 I'm now of the opinion that this is sourced from a an excellent-quality audience tape rather than a soundboard, as the kick drum/cymbals are more echoey than what you would get with a soundboard and there is near audience banter that can be heard in between the second and third songs.

-_Temptation_ and _Procession_ start out the set.
-There's a fairly long gap between those and _We___All___Stand_.
+Temptation and Procession start out the set.
+There's a fairly long gap between those and We__All___Stand_.

 Senses